janakiveluri/webportal/docs/userguide.rst

   speed and efficiency.

-- Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
+- Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each others toes.

 - GitHub is now the largest online storage space of collaborative works that exists in the world.